 7: The Tryouts

 Anybody who tells you that spaceball tryouts are little more than circus events, that people watch them because it’s the next best thing to televised murder sprees – well, they aren’t far off the mark.
 Chippers would’ve wanted us on the vid regardless of the venue.
 Doing this in Freehaven with the pirate clans as the prospective players, makes for quite the spectacle.
 I got an actual thank-you card from the Inter-Galactic Shipping Conglomerate for contributing to the two safest days in transit history.
-The vidtime we got during tryouts all but guaranteed that for thirty-six hours we were the center of the goddamn universe.
+The vidtime we got during tryouts all but guaranteed that for thirty-six hours we were the center of the goddamn Universe.
 I didn’t get any sleep over the duration.
 My memory of the experience is hazy.
 It’s as if someone hung a veil over my face and only lifted it to show me the most fucked-up images.

-***

 This is how a tryout normally works: players spend half their time in simulators, and the other half playing scrimmages in an enclosed zero-g arena in full suits.
 The simulators make sure they can actually fly a suit and stay focused under pressure.
 Then the player gets to the scrimmages, where they’re tested on how well they play with others.
 Like I said, that’s how it normally is.
 The schedule gets shredded when potential players try to kill each other right from the beginning.
 Jager must have passed the word that my team was the one to play for, at least if you were a pirate.
 They came out of the fucking woodwork like I was shitting stardust and they all wanted a taste.